- Code BIOL6204

 Note: Graduate students attend joint classes with undergraduates but are assessed separately.

-- Describe the approaches used to identify the genetic basis of simple, heterogeneous and complex traits and appreciate the duties, responsibilities and challenges facing the professionals who perform these analyses
+- Explain fundamental concepts in heredity, human genetics and genomic medicine using specific disease examples and appreciate the duties, responsibilities and challenges facing the professionals who perform these analyses

-- Explain the changing importance of model species to our investigation of basic principles in human genetics
+- Explain and evaluate the importance of model organisms and systems to our investigation of basic principles in human genetics

-- Identify and analyse the ethical issues and dilemmas raised by new technologies and treatments
+- Explain and evaluate the societal issues raised by new genetic technologies and treatments

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.